kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 axle, the vehicle centre plane and the ground respectively.
 The following variables are used to describe these distances.

-- Let $$a$$ represent the longitudinal distance of the vehicle CG from the front axle [m]
-- Let $$b$$ represent the longitudinal distance of the vehicle CG from the rear axle [m]
 - Let $$h$$ represent the vertical distance between the vehicle CG and the ground [m]

 These values can also be presented in their non-dimensionalized form: weight distribution, cross weight and static stability factor.
 The following variables are used to describe these values.

-- Let $$T_{avg}$$ represent the average track width of the front and rear axles [m]
 - Let $$\textrm{SSF}$$ represent the static stability of the vehicle [-]
   - Where $$\textrm{SSF} = \frac{T_{avg}}{2h}$$

-We will also make reference to the physical geometry to the vehicle, specifically the roof height.
+We will also make reference to the physical geometry of the vehicle, specifically its track width and roof height.

+- Let $$T_{avg}$$ represent the average track width of the front and rear axles [m]
 - Let $$H$$ represent the maximum vertical distance between the roof and the ground [m]

-This analysis will focus on the factors influencing CG height and SSF.
+This analysis will focus on the factors influencing the CG height and SSF.
 These parameters are highly influential on vehicle dynamic performance and rollover stability.

 ## Dataset